-After a comprehensive psychiatric, addiction and suicide assessment, each participant is assigned to the suicide intervention program under the supervision of an attending psychiatrist.
-The total treatment team includes four clinicians: a psychiatrist, a psychologist specializing in cognitive-behavioral therapy, a licensed clinical social worker specializing in trauma and EMDR and a community counselor.
+Lakeside’s Adult Suicide Intervention was designed to reduce the risk of suicide by addressing psychiatric illnesses associated with increased risk of suicidal behaviors – especially mood disorders, addictions and psychological traumas.
+After a comprehensive psychiatric, addiction and suicide assessment, patients are assigned to the suicide intervention program under the supervision of an attending psychiatrist, but the total treatment team also includes a psychologist specializing in cognitive-behavioral therapy, a licensed clinical social worker specializing in trauma and EMDR and a community counselor.

 The program includes:

 - Eye Movement Desensitization and Reprocessing (EMDR) based trauma treatment

 - Interactive lectures